Remote sensing of the environment

 Data that can be inputted into a GIS computer technology includes maps, aerial photographs, survey data and digital data collected from satellites.
 All of these types of information can then be scaled and overlaid on top of one another to form a single map, allowing for easier and more informed analysis.

-Geobotica is a customer-led research and development house based in Brisbane, Australia.
-We work with industry partners to develop world-leading sensors, software and AI solutions.
+Brisbane-based Geobotica works with industry partners to develop world-leading sensors, software and AI solutions for industry.

 Learn more about innovation at